b3-exmo/b3-exmo.github.io/docs/My own experience.md

 ## Getting "Anti'd"
 For most of 2018, I’d shied away from reading evil literature, inspired by the Devil, and had identified some the names of documents to avoid.
 How bad could they be, though?
 I’m smart enough, and faithful enough to discern truth irrespective of the source.

-I've seen the [CES letter](https://cesletter.org/) presented as either a pathetic attempt to tear down God’s unstoppable work, or a logically infallible refutation of the LDS church’s claims.
+Searching for info on the church's benevolent, altruistic use of their tithing funds led me to discourse about the [CES letter](https://cesletter.org/)&mdash;presented as either a pathetic attempt to tear down God’s unstoppable work, or a logically infallible refutation of the LDS church’s claims.
 Maybe there’s some middle ground.
+What ultimately led me here was the pursuit of information concerning the LDS church's use of tithing money.
 When I delved in, the early chapters of the CES letter described the Book of Mormon, and some problematic parallels in its contents.
 I remember thinking up some explanations for these problems, most revolving around the idea that solid information doesn’t exist to settle these questions.
+Whether or not [[logistical-problems#Specifics|a horse was a horse]] ([of course](https://youtu.be/6GAbc5uQXJo?si=guCwOI_76bwquT6D&t=14)) was inconsequential to *Another Testament of Jesus Christ*.
 Moving on, they’re non-issues.

 Later chapters described Joseph Smith, particularly the First Vision, where he is called as a prophet by Jesus himself, accompanied by Elohim.
 This is where I first hear the idea that multiple accounts of the First Vision exist.
 “Surely not, this isn’t the kind of thing Joseph would be ambiguous about,” I retorted to myself.
 “They’re misinformed!
 What source are they using to back up this claim?”
 The link sent me to LDS.org, the church’s official website, which corroborated the claim that the described First Vision that was compulsory to repeat verbatim in each mission Zone Conference, was not the first, but was in [direct conflict with other accounts](https://www.churchofjesuschrist.org/study/manual/gospel-topics-essays/first-vision-accounts) written by Joseph.